-Since the last review have you as an SSM been kept busy with any of the following?
+Since the last review have you, as an SSM, been kept busy with any of the following?
 Please rate them from 1 a niggling presence to 5 a nightmare you are living with!
 Insert anything else prompted by this question